 Often, a hospital representative or an Occupational Therapist gives the caregiver a list of equipment that must be secured before discharge is possible.
-We realize this is just one of many responsibilities you are faced with when preparing for a hospital-to-home transition.
+We realize this is just one of many responsibilities you are faced with when preparing for a hospital-to-home modification for senior living.

 And in addition to providing delivery to service areas throughout the Ottawa region, we often work in conjunction with healthcare providers and Home and Community Care Support Services to problem solve during patient lift set-up and installation.

 Try Our Free-To-Use Patient Lift Weight Scale!

 Our patient lift weight scale has a capacity of 600lb.
 Please book an appointment if transfer assistance is required.

 A patient lift is an assistive device used by a caregiver to lift patients with limited mobility and safely move them from one place to another.
 These mechanical medical lifts are operated using either a power source (often a rechargeable battery) or manually via hydraulics.

 They are designed to make patient handling easy by reducing the amount of physical effort needed for patient transfers from room to room or, for example, from a bed to a wheelchair or the bathroom.
 When properly used, they significantly decrease the risk of injury to patients and caregivers.